ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BUILDANDRUN.md

   - Or it can be changed in the source code and the simulation rebuilt after this change
 - You need to launch the simulation from `OMEdit`
 - Then you can start the simulation in the IDE

+## Implementation details

+Some [implementation](ImplementationDetails.md) details about the source code are available.